Force of Nature (2020 film)

 Force of Nature is a 2020 American action thriller film directed by Michael Polish from a screenplay by Cory Miller.
 The film stars Emile Hirsch, Kate Bosworth, Mel Gibson, David Zayas, Stephanie Cayo, Will Catlett, Swen Temmel, Tyler Jon Olsen, and Jorge Luis Ramos.
+The plot follows police and criminals trapped in an apartment building during a hurricane.

 Force of Nature was released on digital, DVD, and Blu-ray disc by Lionsgate on June 30, 2020, receiving negative reviews from critics.